NDWX/Declare/README.md

 # Declare
-IoC container module for Python with simple programming and configuration interface
+IoC container module for Python with simple programming and configuration interface.

 ## Features